 TOBOSO INDIANS.
 In the seventeenth century the Toboso Indians occupied the Bolsón de Mapimí of Coahuila and Chihuahua, and in the following century they frequently raided Spanish settlements to the east in Nuevo León.
 It is likely that they sometimes crossed the Rio Grande, but records of Tobosos in Texas are rare.
 However, a few Toboso Indians found their way to Nuestra Señora del Refugio Mission near the Texas coast.
 Baptismal records indicate their presence at this mission between 1807 and 1828.
 The Tobosos are frequently identified as Athapaskans (Apaches), but more recent research has produced enough evidence to indicate that the Toboso language was probably Uto-Aztecan.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "TOBOSO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmt62.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "TOBOSO INDIANS," accessed April 09, 2020, http://www.tshaonline.org/handbook/online/articles/bmt62.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.